The Bavarians came from behind twice to seal a dramatic victory over the resilient Ruhr outfit, who defended heroically throughout

 Moments later, Franck Ribery got down the left and pulled the ball back to Toni Kroos, who slid in and drove wide, before the Frenchman fooled a host of defenders with some great trickery and crossed to the far post, where Mandzukic contrived to miss the ball entirely when he should have buried it.

-Bayern was looking more dangerous from set pieces, and Daniel Van Buyten saw a header cleared off the line after meeting a Kroos delivery.
+Bayern were looking ever-more dangerous from set pieces, and Daniel Van Buyten saw a header cleared off the line after meeting a Kroos delivery.
 Philipp Lahm picked up the loose ball and found Muller at the near post, who nodded it across the face of goal and wide.

 Van Buyten had another effort brilliantly denied by Giefer, and the ball found its way to Schweinsteiger, who finished well, only to see the linesman's flag correctly deny him a goal.